Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 2:

-- Description: I don't think there's a problem but maybe change the alt attribute from "Large Image" to "placeholder image" or the size of the image.
+- Description: The image doesn't have a set width or height.

 #### Problem 3: